|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On this track we have discussed treatment goals for recovery.
 Two categories of treatment goals for recovery are behavioral treatment goals and cognitive treatment goals.

-- Ramnerö, Jonas; Jansson, Billy.
+- Ramnerö, J. & Jansson, B. (2016).
 Treatment goals and their attainment: a structured approach to assessment and evaluation.
-Cognitive Behaviour Therapist.
-2016, Vol. 9, p1-11.
+Cognitive Behaviour Therapist, 9, 1-11.

 Online Continuing Education QUESTION 14

 This CD set has covered such topics as: watching worries come and go, mirror anxiety, accepting reality, uncertainty training, overriding obsessive anxiety, past redemption, if only’s, assertiveness training, treating phobic conditions, successive approximations, managing anxiety with humor, and treatment goals for recovery.

 I hope you have found the information to be both practical and beneficial.
 We appreciate that you've chosen the Healthcare Training Institute as a means for receiving your continuing education credit.

 Other Home Study Courses we offer include: Treating Teen Self Mutilation; Treating Post Holiday Let-Down and Depression; Living with Secrets: Treating Childhood Sexual Trauma; Interventions for Anxiety Disorders with Children and Adults; and Balancing the Power Dynamic in the Therapeutic Relationship.

 I wish you the best of luck in your practice.
 Thank you.

 CEU Continuing Education for